PRK

 What is PRK?

 PRK (Photo-Refractive Keratectomy) is a procedure that corrects vision by reshaping the cornea using the precision of excimer laser technology.
-It is one of the most popular forms of vision correction due to its accuracy, safety, quick recovery time, wide range of correction and minimal discomfort.
+It is considered more conservative than LASIK and has a slower visual recovery but meets the goal of vision without corrective lenses.
+The procedure is lower risk than LASIK.

 The entire procedure takes only a short time, both eyes can be done the same day, and no stitches or patches are necessary.